verida/documentation/docs/concepts/data-sharing.md

 There is a lot of flexibility in how this data synchronization is configured.
 An application can request access to:

 - A read and / or write stream of all data of a particular type
-- Once off data syncronization
+- Once off data synchronization
 - Permanent sync (until the user disables)
 - A filtered stream of data based on a query